First Constraints on WIMP-Nucleon Effective Field Theory Couplings in an Extended Energy Region From LUX-ZEPLIN: Introduction

 \subsection{Non-Relativistic Effective Field Theory}

 A full derivation of the WIMP-nucleon non-relativistic effective field theory (NREFT), which describes all possible interactions between WIMPs and a target nucleus, has been developed by Fan \textit{et al.}~\cite{Fan_2010} and Fitzpatrick \textit{et al.}~\cite{Fitzpatrick:EFT}.
-In an NREFT, one expands the effective Lagrangian in powers of the momentum transfer, with the cutoff scale of the EFT given by the maximum transferable momentum of about 200 MeV \cite{Fitzpatrick:EFT}.
-The coefficients of the expansion are determined by matching the effective theory onto an ultraviolet complete theory of dark matter at the cutoff scale.
+In an NREFT, one expands the effective Lagrangian in powers of the momentum transferred in the WIMP-nucleus interaction.
+The cutoff scale for this theory is dictated by the maximum momentum transfer, around 200 MeV, set by the reduced mass of the WIMP-nucleus system and escape velocity of the WIMP~\cite{Anand:MathematicaEFT}.
+The pion degrees of freedom are integrated out of this EFT, restricting its validity to energies below the mass of the pion~\cite{Fitzpatrick:EFT}.
+While this NREFT reliably describes all possible interactions at these energies, in order to match it to an ultraviolet theory of dark matter, the QCD dynamics that were ignored during the creation of the NREFT have to be brought back.
+Examples of doing this are described in Refs.~\cite{Bishara_2017,Hoferichter_2018,Xenon1t:eft_2022} and experimental limits on WIMP-pion interactions are described in Ref.~\cite{Xenon1t:wimp-pion-eft-2019}.

 In the Fitzpatrick \textit{et al.} NREFT~\cite{Fitzpatrick:EFT}, the corresponding complete interaction Lagrangian can be written in terms of linear combinations of effective operators, each multiplied by a coefficient.
 These operators can be expressed in terms of WIMP-nucleon couplings, which are proportional to low-energy constants (parameters such as the WIMP axial-vector or scalar coupling constant) in both the effective Lagrangian and the nuclear form factor.
 The nuclear form factor describes the spatial distribution of the nuclear density and is calculated using models that consider the structure and dynamics of the target nucleus.
 The NREFT is thus a powerful tool for interpreting experimental data in a model-independent way.
 Furthermore, the power counting~\cite{BUCHALLA201480:EFT} scheme of NREFT allows for a systematic and controlled expansion of the scattering cross-section in terms of the momentum transfer, which is essential for calculating the sensitivity of direct detection experiments to WIMP dark matter.
 The derivation of the NREFT introduces both momentum-dependent and velocity-dependent operators to describe all possible mechanisms for the WIMP-nucleon interaction.
 By enforcing momentum conservation and Galilean invariance \cite{Fitzpatrick:EFT}, the operators can be reduced to a basis of four Hermitian quantities: